 Neubrandenburg University of Applied Sciences – powerful downlights for an efficient lighting concept

 When it comes to educational buildings, lighting planners face the challenge of lighting large, extensively used rooms cost-effectively.
 Because of its energy efficiency and ease of maintenance, ERCO LED lighting technology offers precisely the right solution.
-That was also the case in the modernised auditoriums of the Neubrandenburg University of Applied Sciences which are lit with the new generation of ERCO Quintessence LED downlights.
+That was also the case in the modernized auditoriums of the Neubrandenburg University of Applied Sciences which are lit with the new generation of ERCO Quintessence LED downlights.

 In Teaching Building 4, House 1 of the Neubrandenburg University of Applied Sciences, students are taught agricultural economics, food sciences, health, nursing, management, agricultural science, geomatics, social work, education and early education.
-The Betrieb für Bau und Liegenschaften Mecklenburg-Vorpommern (state authority responsible for building and real estate) commissioned A&S GmbH Neubrandenburg with planning the phased refurbishment of House 1 through to the final modernisation of Teaching Building 4.
-"House 1 was built back in GDR times, largely from prefabricated concrete, which was produced by the then state organisation responsible for building industrial and residential buildings, and it was opened on 1 October 1989 as the “Pedagogical University of Neubrandenburg.
+The Betrieb für Bau und Liegenschaften Mecklenburg-Vorpommern (state authority responsible for building and real estate) commissioned A&S GmbH Neubrandenburg with planning the phased refurbishment of House 1 through to the final modernization of Teaching Building 4.
+"House 1 was built back in GDR times, largely from prefabricated concrete, which was produced by the then state organisation responsible for building industrial and residential buildings, and it was opened on October 1, 1989 as the “Pedagogical University of Neubrandenburg.
 Two years and a political transformation later, the university completely realigned itself,” says architect Siegmund Flöting, summing up the history of the building which was now being gutted and redesigned.

 With a total of four teaching buildings, House 1 features an enclosed central courtyard.
 Teaching Building 4 contains the university library, three auditoriums, the cafeteria, the technical control room and the university foyer.
 “The complete refurbishment of this extensively-used building became necessary in order to install an up-to-date fire prevention system.
 In addition, we made the entire building brighter, more open and modern,” Flöting explains.
 Today there are large openings in the roof and the ceilings of the individual storeys.
 Daylight penetrating all the way to the foyer on the ground floor lends the previously dark, enclosed room a new sense of spaciousness and makes it a suitable space in which to stage university events.